-However, making beef jerky is a great way to preserve that meat in the wild.
+Food is one of the pillars of survival.
+Read on and learn the art of making beef jerky.
+It’s a great way to preserve all that meat you’ve hunted in the wild.

 To prepare your meat for drying, there are a few steps to take.
 The first is to trim down the meat.
 This means you must remove as much fat as possible.
 Then cut it into thin strips.
 If preparing in your home, a meat slicer is awesome for this.
 Otherwise, a knife will work fine.
 Your slices should be less than ¼ inch thick or they will not dry properly.
 This takes some practice and care, so take your time.
 From there you should pat the meat dry and add salt and spices to help with the drying process.
 The spices you choose are up to you, but all spices help with drying.
 You can also use marinades to add flavor if you like.